Back Door (jazz trio): Career

 In 1973, the trio went to New York City to record their second album, 8th Street Nites.
 The album was produced by former Cream producer, Felix Pappalardi.
 This was their first album to feature vocals, provided by Hodgkinson because "we needed a singer, and I was the least bad out of us."
 Pappalardi himself also played electric piano on one track and percussion on three others.
 Warner Brothers duly released the record, and a tour of the United States supporting Emerson, Lake & Palmer followed.
 Subsequent tours (usually as the support act) included one with Alexis Korner in Germany, which led to a long-lasting collaboration between Korner and Hodgkinson, and The J. Geils Band in the US, and a few as headliners on the university circuit in the UK.

 By the time they recorded their third LP, Another Fine Mess, Dave MacRae had joined the band on piano, although he is only credited as a guest on the sleeve notes.
 He was a friend that Hicks made while in Australia.
 The band shifted style slightly on this album, and more effects, processing, and electronic sounds were used, although they were still defined as jazz-rock.
 McRae's stint in the band only lasted about a year, however, and by the time they recorded Activate in 1976 he had departed the band, as had longtime drummer, Tony Hicks.
 The band hired Adrian Tilbrook as a replacement on drums, claiming they needed "a more hard-hitting drummer."
 The album was produced by Carl Palmer.

 After the release of Activate, the band played less and less together, and eventually broke up around 1977.
-Aspery went on to do work as a session musician, and Hodgkinson worked in a string of projects including The Spencer Davis Group, a stint playing live with Alexis Korner, as did Aspery, and a few outfits alongside Jan Hammer, then of The Mahavishnu Orchestra.
+Aspery went on to do work as a session musician (including on the soundtrack for The Spy Who Loved Me) and composer primarily for KPM (some of which were licensed for use in shows such as SpongeBob SquarePants, The Ren & Stimpy Show and ZZZap!), and Hodgkinson worked in a string of projects including The Spencer Davis Group, a stint playing live with Alexis Korner, as did Aspery, and a few outfits alongside Jan Hammer, then of The Mahavishnu Orchestra.